Tiny nostrils? It’s okay. You’re in a safe space.

 How Does it Work?

 You start off by placing small magnet patches on either side of your nose.
-It comes with an applicator tool that makes this as easy as can be.

 Then all you do is place the magnetic nose expander over your nose…